marcelpatrick/End-to-End-Pipeline-for-Robotics-ML-Training-with-Synthetic-Data-on-Nvidia-Isaac-SIM/README.md

 #### 2.1- Install Ubuntu and Open Ubuntu CLI
 - Some of the code in the jupyter notebook that runs the model is for Linux, so if you are running from a windows machine you need to install Ubuntu (Linux environment for Windows) and run everything from the Ubuntu CLI

+#### 2.2- Set up your conda / python environment
+- Install Miniconda for Linux from the Ubuntu terminal (https://docs.conda.io/en/latest/miniconda.html)
-#### 2.2- create a separate Conda environment that users python version 3.10:
+- create a separate Conda environment that users python version 3.10:
 - "conda create -n tao-py310 python=3.10
 - If this environment has already been previously created, skip this step.